May 31, 2023

 The neck patterns go a long way in ensuring comfort and adding a zing of trendiness to the attire.
 The type of neck could affect all your other t-shirt design ideas, so it’s best to finalize it at the very beginning.

-To save costs, many brands create t-shirts that feature stellar designs but are uncomfortable to wear.
+To save costs, many brands create apparel that feature different shirt designs but are uncomfortable to wear.
 If your brand’s t-shirts aren’t made for your region’s weather conditions, then they won’t be worn at all.

 If your t-shirt is extremely comfortable to wear, it could be worn without any coaxing.